-JourneyPure offers medical detoxification, residential drug rehab, partial hospitalization (PHP), intensive outpatient (IOP) programming, outpatient treatment, and medication-assisted therapy (MAT).
+JourneyPure at the River offers medical detoxification, residential drug rehab, partial hospitalization (PHP), intensive outpatient (IOP) programming, outpatient treatment, and medication-assisted therapy (MAT).
 Each plan is comprehensive and multidisciplinary, with individual therapy, group therapy, and family therapy all playing their roles in treating not just the addiction but any and all co-occurring mental health issues.

 Of course, many people who have gone through treatment wind up finding life “outside the clinic” challenging, as the problems that led to the addictive behavior are still there.
 This increases the danger of relapse.

 JourneyPure’s answer to this danger is our slate of aftercare support programs, which help people continue to learn new ways of handling emotions and dealing with stress.
 This support includes our state-certified peer recovery coaching and free access to our JourneyPure Coaching™ mobile app.

 The proprietary JourneyPure Coaching™ app includes private, HIPAA-compliant messaging between patient and coach, a daily recovery log, nutritional guidance, games, and collaborative care management with local healthcare providers.